wiggikay/Theater/README.md

            ]
        }

 2. Use the list of actors and actresses from step 1 to query themoviedb API using the Search People method.
 Add the actors to a table in the sqlite database.
 Each tuple should have the following attributes: actor_id, name, gender, films, avg_rating, fav_genre. actor_id is the primary key, gender is the gender code provided by themoviedb, films is a list of film ids associated with the actor, avg_rating is the average rating of their films which will be calculated later, and fav_genre is the genre of film that the actor works in most often which will also be calculated later.
-Leave avg_imdb and fav_genre blank for now.
+Leave avg_rating and fav_genre blank for now.

 ---- PART 2 ----